yamagata-developers-society/blog/src/content/welcome.md

 👋 Welcome, it's great to have you here.

-**YDS** is a community of developers, designers, project managers, business people and students all sharing knowledge.
+**YDS** is a community of developers, designers, project managers, business people and students -- all sharing knowledge.
-From novices to seasoned professionals -- we are people seriously interested in technology and design, and want to share what we know with the world.
+From novices to seasoned professionals, we are people seriously interested in technology and design, and want to share what we know with the world.

 **A few things you should know upfront**:

 1. **Beginners welcome!** We are all students and teachers at some point in our life, and each meetup is designed to be accessible to all levels.
 2. Technology and design are transformational.
 Not just technology and design, but technological and design **thinking**.
-The way you think about the world, shapes it!
+The way you think about the world shapes it!
 3. No egos -- just fun!
 Those with passion and curiosity should join today!

 YDS is dedicated to learning and knowledge-sharing!
 We take the passion we have for technology and design to make a positive impact in Yamagata.